m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 # Congestion Control & Streaming

 ## Congestion Control
 What is congestion control and why do we need it?
-Simply put, the goal of congestion control is to fill the internet’s “pipes” without “overflowing” them.
+Simply put, the goal of congestion control is to fill the internet’s "pipes" without "overflowing" them.

 ## Congestion
 Suppose that we have the following network.